itsShnik/itsShnik.github.io/pages/index.md

 ## **About Me**

 Hi I'm Nikhil Shah.
 I am a senior undergraduate student of the Department of Computer Science and Engineering, IIT Kharagpur.

-I am currently working as a research intern at SHI lab, University of Oregon and at the CERN division at Chinese University of Oregon.
-I have co-founded a startup called [Frostlabs](https://frostlabs.org), where I am also involved in the ongoing research on visual question answering.
+I am currently working as a research intern at SHI lab, University of Oregon and at the CERN division at Chinese University of Hong Kong.
+I have co-founded a startup called Frostlabs, where I am also involved in the ongoing research on visual question answering.

 I am enthusiastic about research in multimodal and embodied machine learning.
 I love to read about \*nix based operating systems and Vim.
 I am fond of teaching and I write my blogs on machine learning concepts [here](https://learningturtle.github.io/Blog).